joannakl/cs102/projects/project2_CardCipher.markdown

     `27 11 5 15 16 4 14 13 26 23 7 19 6 20 10 21 2 8 25 28 17 22 1 9 24 18 3 12`

     the top card's value is 27.
 Then we count down 27 cards, the value of the next card is 12 (the last card).
-Since it is not a joker, this is the keystream value.
+Since it is not a joker, this is the key value.

-To compute the next keystream value, we repeat the algorithm starting the final state of the deck from the previous computation.
+To compute the next key value, we repeat the algorithm starting the final state of the deck from the previous computation.

-The first keystream value from the above steps is 12.
-If we run the algorithm again, the second keystream value is 22, the third 23 and the fourth is 11 .
+The first key value from the above steps is 12.
+If we run the algorithm again, the second key value is 22, the third 23 and the fourth is 11 .

-#### How to encrypt using keystream values
+#### How to encrypt using key values

 To encrypt a message we need a plain text message and an initial deck configuration.
-We use the deck to generate a sequence of keystream values equal in length to the number of characters in the message.
+We use the deck to generate a sequence of key values equal in length to the number of characters in the message.

-Encryption steps shift each letter down (or right) by the number of positions specified by the keystream value.
+Encryption steps shift each letter down (or right) by the number of positions specified by the key value.
 Let's use the "DATA" as our plain text message and the deck from the previous section.
-The four keystream values are 12, 22, 23 and 11.
+The four key values are 12, 22, 23 and 11.

 `D` is shifted by 12 positions, so it becomes `P`: